 - 6.22 The B&NES Renewable Energy Research and Planning (June 2009) and a Research Update (Nov 2010) assessed the potential for CHP in the district (utilising biomass and energy from waste).
 Biomass CHP is identified as a key contributor towards meeting the electricity and heat demand from development.
 The Council's District Heat Feasibility Study (2010) has provided more detailed local evidence to support this policy approach.
-In the district heat priority areas shown in diagram 19 and identified through the Heat Feasibility Study development will be expected to incorporate and connect to district heating infrastructure. - 6.23 District Heating (including CHP/ CCHP) is currently one of the most low cost ways to meet zero carbon, particularly on brownfield sites where the efficiency/appropriateness of other technologies may be constrained. - 6.24 Consideration of issues such as below ground archaeology and vaults particularly within central Bath have been a key consideration in considering this approach and in the research undertaken and the implementation of District Heating would need to mitigate any negative impacts. - 6.25 Any impact of this policy on the viability of schemes will be given careful consideration.
+In the district heat priority areas shown in diagram 19 and identified through the Heat Feasibility Study development will be expected to incorporate and connect to district heating infrastructure. - 6.23 District Heating (including CHP/CCHP) is currently one of the most low cost ways to meet zero carbon, particularly on brownfield sites where the efficiency/appropriateness of other technologies may be constrained. - 6.24 Consideration of issues such as below ground archaeology and vaults particularly within central Bath have been a key consideration in considering this approach and in the research undertaken and the implementation of District Heating would need to mitigate any negative impacts.

-POLICY CP4 District heating
+Policy CP4 District heating

 The use of combined heat and power (CHP), and/or combined cooling, heat and power (CCHP) and district heating will be encouraged.
-Within the identified "district heat priority areas", shown on diagram 19, development will be expected to incorporate infrastructure for district heating, and will be expected to connect to existing systems where and when this is available, unless demonstrated that this would render development unviable.
+Within the identified "district heat priority areas", shown on diagram 19, development will be expected to incorporate infrastructure for district heating, and will be expected to connect to existing systems where and when this is available.